-The Department for the Economy (DfE) is responsible for implementing appropriate policy that will support the development of a level of 4 percent renewable heat by 2015 and 10 per cent by 2020.
+The Department for the Economy (DfE) is responsible for implementing appropriate policy that will support the development of renewable heat technologies.

 NI Renewable Heat Incentive (RHI) Schemes

-In order to achieve the 10 per cent target, the Department introduced the non-domestic Renewable Heat Incentive (RHI) in 2012 and the domestic RHI in 2014.
-The schemes were very successful, and the 2015 target of 4 per cent has been met and exceeded.
+In order to increase the proportion of heat generated from renewable sources, the Department introduced the non-domestic Renewable Heat Incentive (RHI) in 2012 and the domestic RHI in 2014.

-The scheme is administered by the energy regulator in Great Britain, Ofgem.
+The non-domestic scheme is administered by the energy regulator for Great Britain, Ofgem.